 If you want a Southwest card, these are the current offers:

-- Southwest Rapid Rewards® Plus Credit Card — Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open, $69 annual fee
+- Southwest Rapid Rewards® Plus Credit Card — Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus earn 20,000 points after you spend $12,000 within your first year, $69 annual fee

-- Southwest Rapid Rewards® Premier Credit Card — Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open, $99 annual fee
+- Southwest Rapid Rewards® Premier Credit Card — Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
+Plus earn 20,000 points after you spend $12,000 within your first year., $99 annual fee

 - Southwest Rapid Rewards® Premier Business Credit Card — Earn 60,000 points after you spend $3,000 on purchases in the first 3 months your account is open., $99 annual fee